-COLONIE VETERANS MEMORIAL -- now you can see the project I worked on the past few years.
+COLONIE VETERANS MEMORIAL -- now you can see the project I worked on over the past few years.

 NOW--if you don't know me, I am a woman who just happens to be a retired Army Reserve First Sergeant.
 I share my experiences and expertise in researching, writing, finding a publisher, and "hitting the road" with my books Memories of Maggie--Martha Raye: A Legend Spanning Three Wars, Potpourri Of War: Labors of Love Remembered, The Sarge's Thoughts: Volume I thru VI, Mom Wears Combat Boots, Dad Wears Combat Boots and Women At Risk: We Also Served.